 Saint Xavier University offers a variety of undergraduate programs concentrated around computer science and computer studies.
 Each program is designed to serve as preparation in business and/or technical industries.
-Please review the Program Requirements and Course Descriptions for more detailed information.
+Please review the program requirements and course descriptions in the SXU Academic Catalog for more detailed information.

 The Department of Computer Science also offers a Five-Year Option where students can work towards a Master of Applied Computer Science degree while completing their Bachelor of Science degree.

 - Length of Program